Lucid's Philosophy on Acoustic Musical Recordings

 How do you take the sound in a performance hall, and

-transport that sound into a user's ear in a listening room (or with
+transport that sound into a user's ears in a listening room (or with

 headphones)?
 The path from the original 'performance' of a musical